List of Drew University people

 The following is a list of notable people associated with Drew University:

 Alumni

 This is a list of notable alumni of Drew University, listing the school of Drew University that they attended, the highest degree obtained, the year of graduation or last year of attendance, and a brief description of the person.
-The following abbreviations are utilized for schools and degrees.
+The following abbreviations are used for schools and degrees.